MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/ios/msmaplocationproviderbuilder-class.md

 ---
-title: "MSMapLocationProviderBuilder Class | Microsoft Docs" ms.author: "adl"
+title: MSMapLocationProviderBuilder Class | Microsoft Docs
+description: Describes the MSMapLocationProviderBuilder class for iOS and provides the class' syntax, properties, and methods. ms.author: adl
 ---

 # MSMapLocationProviderBuilder Class (iOS only)